morohoschidanieli/dual-ip-info/README.md

 ## Feedback and Issues

-If you encounter any issues or have suggestions for improvement, please [submit an issue](https://github.com/yourusername/dual-ip-info-extension/issues).
+If you encounter any issues or have suggestions for improvement, please [submit an issue](https://github.com/morohoschidanieli/dual-ip-info/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License